Christian socialism: New Testament

 The teachings of Jesus are frequently described as socialist, especially by Christian socialists, such as Terry Eagleton. records that in the early church in Jerusalem "[n]o one claimed that any of their possessions was their own"; this pattern, which helped Christians survive after the siege of Jerusalem, was taken seriously for several centuries, and was an important factor in the rise of feudalism.
 While it would later disappear from church history except within monasticism, it experienced a revival since the 19th century.
 Christian socialism was one of the founding threads of the Labour Party in the United Kingdom and is said to begin with the uprising of Wat Tyler and John Ball in the 14th century.

 In the New Testament, Jesus identifies himself with the hungry, the poor, the sick, and the prisoners.
 Matthew 25:31–46 is a major component of Christianity and is considered the cornerstone of Christian socialism.
 Another key statement in the New Testament that is an important component of Christian socialism is Luke 10:25–37 that follows the statement "You shall love your neighbour as yourself" with the question "And who is my neighbour?"
 In the Parable of the Good Samaritan.
 Jesus gives the response that the neighbour includes anyone in need, even people we might be expected to shun.
 The Samaritans and Jews claim descension from different Tribes of Israel, which had faced a schism prior to the events described in the New Testament.
-This schism lead to inter-ethnic and inter-religious conflict between the two groups.
+This schism led to interethnic and interreligious conflict between the two groups.

 Luke 6:20–21 shows Jesus narrating the Sermon on the Plain.
 It reads: "Blessed are you poor, for yours is the kingdom of God.
 Blessed are you that hunger now, for you shall be satisfied."
 Christian socialists cite James the Just, the brother of Jesus, who criticizes the rich intensely and in strong language in the Epistle of James.

 During the New Testament period and beyond, there is evidence that many Christian communities practised forms of sharing, redistribution, and communism.
 Some of the Bible verses that inspired the communal economic arrangements of the Hutterites are found in the book of the Acts.

 Church Fathers age

-Basil of Caesarea, the Church Father of the Eastern monks who became Bishop of Caesarea, established a complex around the church and monastery that included hostels, almshouses, and hospitals for infectious diseases.
+Basil of Caesarea, the Church Father of the Eastern monks who became Bishop of Caesarea, established a complex (later called Basileias) around the church and monastery that included hostels, almshouses, and hospitals for infectious diseases.
 During the great famine of 368, Basil denounced against profiteers and the indifferent rich.
 Basil wrote a sermon on the Parable of the Rich Fool in which he states:

 John Chrysostom declared his reasons for his attitude towards the rich and position of attitude towards wealth.
 He said: